imnomee/Node-Express-Task-Manager-01-John-Smilga/README.md

-To connected your own mongodb account with this app: create a " .env " in the root of the app inside the  " .env " create MONGO_URI variables and set that to your own connection String from the MongoDB.
+To connected your own mongodb account with this app: create a " .env " in the root of the app inside the  " .env " create " MONGO_URI " variable and set that to your own connection String from the MongoDB.

 Enjoy and manage your simple tasks.